memgraph/orb/docs/view-default.md

 Shows the process of simulation where the nodes are moved by the physics engine until they converge to a stable position.
 If disabled, the graph will suddenly appear in its final position.
 Enabled by default (`true`).

-### Property `areCollapsedContainerDimensionsAllowed`

-Enables setting the dimensions of the Orb container element to zero.
-If the container element of Orb has collapsed dimensions (`width: 0;` or `height: 0;`), Orb will expand the container by setting the values to `100%`.
-If that doesn't work (the parent of the container also has collapsed dimensions), Orb will set an arbitrary fixed dimension to the container.
-Disabled by default (`false`).

 ## Settings